emiljapelt/scopeland/docs/DOC.md

 ```
 fib 10,
 ^.funcs.double 2,
-[x -> x - 1] 1,
+[\x -> x - 1] 1,
 ```

 ### Match

 Useful for reasoning about the value of an expression, and evaluating some other expression depending on the result.
+Currently patterns can be any integer, or the wildcard '_'.

 Examples:
 ```
 match x with
 | 0 -> 1
 | 1 -> 1
-| x -> x - 1
+| _ -> x - 1
 ```

 # Routing